Butternut Squash Mac and Cheese

 -

-Whisk the hot squash puree into the béchamel until fully combined and silky.
+Whisk the warm squash puree into the cheese sauce until the color is even and the texture looks silky.

 -